GRAPHIC-Take Five: Everything to play for

-And don't forget the turbulence in crypto land, growing concern about China's economic outlook given a COVID-19 resurgence and speculation in the soccer world (that goes beyond predicting the World Cup winner).
+And don't forget the turbulence in crypto land, growing concern about China's economic outlook given a COVID-19 resurgence and an extraordinary weekend of protests, plus speculation in the soccer world (that goes beyond predicting the World Cup winner).

 Here's a look at the week ahead in markets from Saqib Iqbal Ahmed in New York, Vidya Ranganathan in Singapore, and Alun John, Marc Jones and Dhara Ranasinghe in London.